Tips to Get Best Home Loan

 3. A safe and secure background

-Do a detailed research to find a bank or financing company for a home loan.
+Do detailed research to find a bank or financing company for a home loan.
 Check with at least 4 to 5 banks and companies to know their terms and conditions of offering a loan, interest rate, and tenure.
-While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan and more before deciding the financier.
+While the interest rate is important, you should also look at other aspects such as the customer service, charges for early termination of the loan, and more before deciding the financier.
 Always ask for a comparison between at least 6 major lenders from your mortgage adviser.

 4. Interest Rate, Fees, and Charges

-There are two types of interest rates on loans – one is fixed rate and other is floating rate.
-In case of home loans with a fixed rate of interest, the amount of EMI does not change during the tenure of repayment while in the latter it changes along with the change in interest rate.
-It is good to have floating rate if interest rates are expected to fall in near future.
+There are two types of interest rates on loans – one is fixed rate and the other is floating rate.
+In the case of home loans with a fixed rate of interest, the amount of EMI does not change during the tenure of repayment while in the latter it changes along with the change in interest rate.
+It is good to have a floating rate if interest rates are expected to fall in the near future.
 Enquire about different Home Loan lenders, check costs, prepayment clauses and interest rates to shortlist the best Home Loan deals.
 Look out for simplified documentation and doorstep service features.

 EMI is the abbreviation for Equated Monthly Installment.
-Home Loan EMI is the monthly repayment that borrower should make to repay the home loan as per amortization schedule.
-Each EMI repays a part of principal i.e. the borrowed amount and the interest due on the borrowed amount.
+Home Loan EMI is the monthly repayment that the borrower should make to repay the home loan as per the amortization schedule.
+Each EMI repays a part of the principal i.e. the borrowed amount and the interest due on the borrowed amount.
 Your EMI amount should not be more than 75% of the salary.